mlctrez/lexstream/README.md

     * upload audio files and cover art to s3
     * extract metadata from id tags in audio and create catalog files
     * automate upload of catalog data
-        * The `ask cli` does a browser login to get the access token so this may not be possible
+        * ~~The `ask cli` does a browser login to get the access token so this may not be possible~~
         * [more research](https://developer.amazon.com/en-US/docs/alexa/smapi/get-access-token-smapi.html)
+        * This is possible using LWA tokens and calling the upload catalog api directly
+        * Add documentation on how this works

 * Metadata notes showing id -> api mappings
     * [MUSICBRAINZ_ARTISTID](https://musicbrainz.org/ws/2/artist/7944ed53-2a58-4035-9b93-140a71e41c34?fmt=json)